Fifth Health Sector Development Project (FiHSDP), 2014-2018

 Dulaan Project, 2005 – 2015

 Dulaan is the Mongolian word for warm.
 This project inspired the generous spirit of the knitting community to help meet the urgent needs of Mongolia’s impoverished people.
 Knitters from around the world ship their handmade items directly to the FIRE office in the United States and Mongolia.
-The items were distributed directly those who needed them most before and during winter.
-This project received and personally distributed 50,000 hand-made, new winter items.
+50,000 hand-made winter items were distributed directly those who needed them most, hand-to-hand .

 Winter Clothing, Education and Medical Supply Distribution, 1999 – 2009

 FIRE’s initial focus when it began work in Mongolia was the distribution of basic aid, specific winter clothing to the poorest people we could find.
-Winter clothing allowed children to go to school and adults to work.
+In one of the coldest countries in the world, winter clothing allowed children to go to school and adults to work.
 FIRE reached 15 of Mongolia’s 21 provinces between 1999 and 2009, shipping 10, 40-foot sea containers.
 46 American volunteers went door-to-door guided by local social workers seeking out the neediest families directly on their doorsteps.
 76 tons of aid was personally delivered to 65,000 individuals.
 80 computers and 6,000 English books were also delivered to one dozen schools.
+This program laid the foundation for FIRE’s expertise in rural logistics.